Make Anchorage Your Base Camp

 From historic gold mines to glacier cruises, Anchorage provides a plethora of exciting day trips for every kind of traveler.
 Head north for hiking and biking trails, ATV tours, or kayaking at Eklutna Lake.
 Tour the icy expanse of Knik Glacier by helicopter or dogsled.
 Learn about the Anchorage area’s deep Dena’ina Athabascan heritage with a trip to the Eklutna Historical Park.

 To the south, find family-favorite gold panning activities at Indian Valley Mine or Crow Creek Mine.
 See bears, moose, and other Alaska animals with an excursion to the Alaska Wildlife Conservation Center.
-Explore Portage Valley to encounter some of Alaska’s most accessible glaciers, including Byron Glacier or impressive Portage Glacier itself.
+Explore Portage Valley to encounter some of Alaska’s most accessible glaciers, including Byron Glacier or the impressive Portage Glacier itself.
 Stop in Girdwood to ride the Alyeska Aerial Tram, soak up the views of the surrounding glaciers and mountain peaks, then savor a slice of local history via the Roundhouse at Alyeska Museum.

 Guests never need to wander far to find incredible Alaska experiences in Anchorage.